jgrowl/ansible-playbook-gitlab/readme.md

 Edit hosts file and add the ip of the machine you wish to install gitlab to.

-Run the playbook (ansible-playbook -cssh -i /etc/ansible/playbooks/gitlab/hosts /etc/ansible/playbooks/gitlab/gitlab.yml)
+Run the playbook

+`ansible-playbook -cssh -i /etc/ansible/playbooks/ansible-playbook-gitlab/hosts /etc/ansible/playbooks/ansible-playbook-gitlab/main.yml`

 Now you should be able to log in with the following credentials: